MBII-Galactic-Conquest/godfinger/README.md

 >
 > ```
 >
-> **We do not support pirated versions of Jedi Academy, please support the official release.<br>Distribute legal copies inside your containers when making your local images.**</br>
->
-> When installing and configuring your own docker image, ensure Jedi Academy is installed in your container inside `/app/jediacademy.`<br>Ensuring recursive access to necessary linux server binaries for godfinger to run.<br>
+> When configuring your own docker image, ensure Jedi Academy & Moviebattles II is installed in a parent subdirectory called `dockerize/`<br>Ensuring recursive access to necessary linux server binaries for godfinger to run in automated containerized environments.<br>
-> `docker cp /path/to/JKA <container_name_or_id>:/app/jediacademy`
->
-> Alternatively, you can pursue other methods to include [Jedi Academy linux binaries](https://gist.github.com/Wildcarde/41fd9f182fd8dc191c1c) natively.
 >

 </br>